Dani-j/Team2-Pycharm/index.md

 This document describes how to

-* xxx
-* xxx
+* Auto Format Code
-* xxx
+* Install packages
-* xxx
+* Application Debugging
-* xxx
+* Performance Optimization
+* Version Control with Git

 ## Software Versions

-This user documentation is written for CLion 2020.2.1 for Windows 10.
+This user documentation is written for PyCharm 2020.2.1.
 If you are using older versions of PyCharm, we recommend updating your PyCharm before using this guide.
-As this is intended for Windows, there may be discrepancies with the MacOS version of the app.

 ## Prerequisites

 The following requisites are needed in order to use the user guide:

 * Basic programming skills
-* Windows 10 operating system
+* Windows 10 or MacOS operating system
 * PyCharm application
+* Internet Access
 * GitHub account

 ## Typographical Conventions